mandahamani/Nashville-Housing-Data/README.md

 # Overview

-The aim of this project was to clean this housing data in order to showcase my data cleaning skills in Microsoft SQL Server.
-The functions that I used were; Alter Table, Update Table, Self Join, Substring, Parsename, CASE Statement, CTE, Delete and Drop Column.
+The purpose of this project was to demonstrate my data cleaning skills in Microsoft SQL Server by cleaning housing data.
+I utilised various functions such as Alter Table, Update Table, Self Join, Substring, Parsename, CASE Statement, CTE, Delete, and Drop Column.